d6y/richard.dallaway.com/_posts/2017-02-23-day-in-the-life.md

 And on reflection, we can say that ADTs and structural recursion is one technique a functional programmer uses.
 And they'll use it every day.

 We like ADTs for their safety.
-How the compile helps us out.
+And how the compiler helps us out.

 We like them for their versatility.
 They occur everywhere.
 If you've heard of Option or Optional types,